 B-7.1.3 Procedure

-Dissolve 2 g of the material in 25 ml of water in a Nessler cylinder and add 1 drop of p-Nitrophenol indicator solution.
+Dissolve 2 g of the material in 25 ml of water in a Nessler cylinder and add 1 drop of p-nitrophenol indicator solution.
 Add dropwise dilute ammonium hydroxide until the solution turns yellow.
 Add dilute hydrochloric acid dropwise until the solution becomes colourless and then add 0.5 ml of the acid in excess.
 Add 5 ml of hydrogen sulphide solution, dilute to the mark and mix well.
 Carry out a control test in a similar manner in another Nessler cylinder using 1 ml of standard lead solution.

 B-7.1.3.1 The relevant limit prescribed in Table 1 shall be taken as not having been exceeded if the intensity of colour produced with the material is not greater than that produced in the control test.